pavel-ivanov-rnd/iris-heaplang-experiments/README.md

 Run `make` to build the full development.

+## Case Studies

+This repository contains the following case studies:

+* [barrier](theories/barrier): The implementation and proof of a barrier as described in "Higher-Order Ghost State" <http://doi.acm.org/10.1145/2818638>.

 ## For Developers: How to update the Iris dependency

 * Do the change in Iris, push it.